The Little Prince: Plot

-It is the geographer who tells the prince that his rose is an ephemeral being, which is not recorded, and recommends that the prince next visit the planet Earth.
-The visit to Earth begins with a deeply pessimistic appraisal of humanity.
-The six absurd people the prince encountered earlier comprise, according to the narrator, just about the entire adult world.
-On earth there were:

-111 kings ...
-7,000 geographers, 900,000 businessmen, 7,500,000 tipplers, 311,000,000 conceited men; that is to say, about 2,000,000,000 grown-ups.

 Since the prince landed in a desert, he believed that Earth was uninhabited.
-He then met a yellow snake that claimed to have the power to return him to his home, if he ever wished to return.
-The prince next met a desert flower, who told him that she had only seen a handful of men in this part of the world and that they had no roots, letting the wind blow them around and living hard lives.
-After climbing the highest mountain he had ever seen, the prince hoped to see the whole of Earth, thus finding the people; however, he saw only the enormous, desolate landscape.
-When the prince called out, his echo answered him, which he interpreted as the voice of a boring person who only repeats what another says.
+He then met a snake that claimed to have the power to return him to his home, if he ever wished that.
+The prince next met a flower, who said she had only seen a few men in that part of the world, and they had no roots, letting the wind blow them around and living hard lives.
+After climbing the highest mountain he had ever seen, the prince hoped to see the whole of Earth, thus finding the people; however, he saw only the desolate landscape.
+When the prince called out, his echo answered him, which he interpreted as the voice of someone boring who only repeats words.

-The prince encountered a whole row of rosebushes, becoming downcast at having once thought that his own rose was unique and thinking his rose had lied about being unique.
-He began to feel that he was not a great prince at all, as his planet contained only three tiny volcanoes and a flower that he now thought of as common.
-He laid down on the grass and wept, until a fox came along.
+The prince encountered a row of rosebushes, becoming downcast at having once thought that his rose was unique and thinking she had lied about being unique.
+He began to feel that he was not a great prince, as his planet contained only three tiny volcanoes and a flower he now thought of as common.
+He started weeping until a fox came along.

 The fox desired to be tamed and taught the prince how to tame him.
-By being tamed, something goes from being ordinary and just like all the others to being special and unique.
-There are drawbacks since the connection can lead to sadness and longing when apart.
+By being tamed, something goes from being ordinary or commonplace to being special and unique... but "what we tame, we are responsible for forever."

-From the fox, the prince learns that his rose was indeed unique and special because she was the object of the prince's love and time; he had "tamed" her, and now she was more precious than all of the roses he had seen in the garden.
-Upon their sad departing, the fox imparts a secret: important things can only be seen with the heart, not the eyes.
+From the fox, the prince learns that his rose was indeed special because she was the object of the prince's love and time; he had "tamed" her, and now she was more precious than all of the other roses.
+Upon their departure, the fox says that important things can only be seen with the heart, not the eyes.

-The prince finally met two people from Earth:
+The prince then met two people from Earth: